 Bair Hugger Inventor Says Device Should No Longer Be Used

-One of the strongest public advocates against Bair Hugger is Augustine, the inventor of the device.
+One of the strongest public advocates against Bair Hugger is Scott Augustine himself, the device’s inventor.

 Augustine said he would testify about the infection risk created by the machine in any trial.